Career Development Process

 - Review common interview questions and practice your answers out loud.
 Avoid sounding rehearsed but prepare your examples ahead of time.

-For general advice on a interviewing in the USA, please visit our Interviewing section.
+Get general advice on a interviewing in the USA.

 U.S. organizations expect employees/interns to adapt to their unique work culture, which is the sum of their values, traditions, beliefs, ways of communicating, and behavior.
 To succeed in any organization, employees/interns are expected to display a strong work ethic and interpersonal skills.